univention/ucsschool-id-connector/docs/admin.rst

 Currently only the Kelvin API is supported.

 .. note::
-  This only makes sense if the sender and target systems are in a different domains, because in the same domain users and groups already get synced using other UCS mechanisms.
+  This only makes sense if the sender and target systems are in different domains, because in the same domain, users and groups already get synced using other UCS mechanisms.

 Install the |KLV| API on each target system: